-Since National 5 courses changed in 2017–18 to move completely to external assessment and Higher courses are doing the same in 2018–19, only National 4 and Advanced Higher retain the old mandatory unit requirements beyond summer 2018.
+Since National 5, Higher and Advanced Higher courses have all now changed to move completely to external assessment, only National 4 retains the old mandatory unit requirements beyond summer 2019.

 Minimum technical standards remain unchanged for all performing courses, so still ABRSM Grade 2 or equivalent for Nat 4, Grade 3 for Nat 5, Grade 4 for Higher and Grade 5 for Advanced Higher, and you’ll still need at least two pieces for each performing study (instrument or voice).